martinory/Androidish-InkWell/README.md

-Androidish InkWell is an inkWell that splashes like Android.
-This repository contains a modified InkWell and InkSplash that is similar in the behavior of Android.
+Androidish InkWell is an inkWell that splashes similar to material design.
+This repository contains a modified InkWell and InkSplash that behaves similar to material design.

 Requires Flutter >= 1.6.3.